The Law Offices of Sean M. Cleary 2023 Scholarship

 Those who have been detained are required to attend a DUI Program that also adds to the expenses.

 Towing and storage fees can amount to more than $100/day.

 He or she will have to pay fines, attorney fees, and DMV reinstatement fees.

 A high school or college student charged with DUI will lose the driving license for a period, be on probation, and serve mandatory jail time.
 He or she may also face a disciplinary hearing at his/her high school or college.

-We encourage you to apply to our scholarship program.
+We encourage you to apply to our scholarship program, online applications will be considered.
 Inspired by a personal story, tell us Why You Shouldn't Drink & Drive.

 What happens and what are the consequences when you drive while under the influence?

 Have you seen up close the consequences of a DUI offense?